Functional Safety: the Additional Effort

 How can one estimate the effort for the development of such safety-critical systems?
 There is little information which is publicly available, so what seems reasonable to me, I have compiled here: references.

-My goal was to develop a few simple factors for coarse estimates that are easy to remember.
+My goal was to develop a few simple factors for coarse estimates of embedded systems (software & electronics) that are easy to remember.
 The factors should express the effort as a multiple of the effort for a standard development project.

 You can find the factors in this table: